-To make the most of this day, I suggest starting as early as possible.
+To make the most of this day, especially if you only have one day in Lisbon, I suggest starting as early as possible.
 Take into account that even though you can walk from one attraction to another, you might need to use public transportation to save time.
 Don’t forget to get the Lisboa Card to skip the queues at the front of the ticket booths.

 Your first stop of the day is Jerónimos Monastery - a grand monastery and resting place of Vasco da Gama.
 Built during the 16th century to commemorate Vasco da Gama’s return from India, Jeronimos Monastery is one of the most well-known landmarks in Portugal.
 Its breath-taking architecture, decorative elements and impressive stone carvings attract millions of visitors every year.

 Inside the church are tombs of famous Portuguese people, including explorer Vasco da Gama and poet Luís de Camões.
 In 1983, the monastery was also named a UNESCO World Heritage Site.

 Be aware that Jeronimos Monastery is closed on Sundays and even earlier during the winter months.

 After the monastery, I recommend stopping at a small local bakery for a light breakfast and to try Lisbon's famous custard tart (Pastel de Nata).

 Pasteis de Belem is an airy bakery next to Jeronimos Monastery specialising in Pastel de Nata.